 Natural pet urine odor remover: baking soda

+One economical natural pet urine odor remover is baking soda.
 Baking soda, also called sodium bicarbonate, neutralizes the acidic pH of dog urine and its odor.
 After blotting up as much of the dog urine as you can with paper towels, douse the area with water or club soda to wash away the urine.
 After blotting again, sprinkle baking soda on the area to absorb the liquid and eliminate the odor.
 Leave the baking soda overnight and vacuum it up the next day.

 Found in specialty pet stores, enzymatic urine cleaners contain enzymes to break down the components of dog urine and beneficial bacteria that absorb these components.
 These cleaners completely eliminate the urine and its odor.
 You can use these cleaners safely around your dog and on a variety of surfaces.

-Blot and rinse away the dog urine and follow up by spraying the vinegar solution onto the surface of the area of carpet, upholstery, tile or wood.
+Blot and rinse away the dog urine and follow up by spraying the vinegar solution onto the surface of the area of carpet, upholstery, tile, or wood.
 Allow the solution to dry naturally and the smell of the vinegar will dissipate overnight.
 The vinegar smell will also discourage your dog from urinating on the area again and leaves no residue to rinse away.

-Essential oils are concentrated scent oils, naturally derived from plants.
-These oils not only smell good but have antibacterial properties to eliminate the smell of dog urine.
-Add five to 10 drops of essential oil to 1 cup of water and put it in a spray bottle.
+To eliminate dog urine smell in clothing or furniture the dog doesn't sleep on, add five to 10 drops of essential oil to 1 cup of water and put it in a spray bottle.
 After blotting and rinsing away dog urine, shake the spray bottle and saturate the area with the solution.